AbleHealth/team/README.md

 Options for unblocking yourself due to lack of information:

-* Search for information in Able Health documentation or online
+* Search for information in Podio or on the web

 * Ask an immediate team member for information